robomics/StripePy/docs/downloading_sample_datasets.rst

 Downloading test datasets
 -------------------------

-The ``stripepy download`` command also provides dedicated functionalities for acquiring specific test datasets used in unit and end-to-end testing.
+The `stripepy_download_help` command also provides dedicated functionalities for acquiring specific test datasets used in unit and end-to-end testing.

 The ``--unit-test`` option allows the download of datasets specifically required by the unit tests.
 When this option is invoked, the downloaded files are automatically stored within the ``test/data/`` directory, and any existing files at that location will be overwritten.